somabc/Ruby_User_App/README.md

-# Ruby on Rails Tutorial sample application
+# Ruby on Rails sample application

-This is the sample application for Ruby on Rails.
-To investigate Forms, DB modelling, user sign up and unit tests using Rails.
+This is the sample application for Ruby on Rails making use of DB modelling, user handling, forms and TDD using Rails.

 ## License